LaudateCorpus1/QuakeSiege/README.md

+# QuakeSiege
+QuakeSiege is a First person tactical shooter inspiried by Ubisoft's Tom Clancy Rainbow Six Siege powered by the Quake 2 Engine developed by ID Software

+## Quake 2 Game Engine README
 This is the complete source code for Quake 2, version 3.19, buildable with visual C++ 6.0.
 The linux version should be buildable, but we haven't tested it for the release.